phanirithvij2000/system/docs/NOTES.md

 - nix bundle works but initial startup is slow
 - nix bundle ralismarks/nix-appimage doesn't work on non-nix system
   - tried on one for navi and firefox
+- home-manager has specialisations as well like nixos.
+ - [ ] I need to try it out.
+- editor setup w/ lsp should be #1 priority for nix before writing/preusing non-trivial nix
+  - noogle is very useful for jumping to stdlib src
+  - nix pills is very very useful
+  - nix.dev tuts
+  - nix manual
+  - nixos manual
+  - nixpkgs manual
+  - hm manual
+- lychee for link checking, everywhere (has a gha, also nix lycheeCheck)

 # nixey by other people